All Episodes

 And does he need to be?

-No one turns to a senator or a member of Congress or a governor when there's a mass shooting or when a tornado devastates community, but they do turn to a president.
+No one turns to a senator or a member of Congress or a governor when there's a mass shooting or when a tornado devastates a community, but they do turn to a president.

-A president is expected to do many things in office, but perhaps the most important is to be both a cheerleader and a shoulder to cry on when moments of great joy and great sadness affect the entire body politic.
+A president is expected to do many things in office, but perhaps the most important is to be both a cheerleader and a shoulder to cry on when moments of great joy and great sadness affect the entire Bobby politic.

-For all of Trump's successes to date, and there have been many.
+For all of Trump's successes to date, and there have been many, Donald Trump has consistently struggled on questions tied to empathy.

-Asked which candidate, quote, better understands the problems of people like you.
+Asked which candidate, quote, better understands the problems of people like you, 47% chose Clinton, 36% named Trump.

 On the question of who better represents your personal values, 48% chose Clinton, 37% went with Trump.